-27. Segment information
+28. Segment information

-The Company is organised into four main business segments, accident and liabilities insurance, fire insurance, marine insurance and other classes of insurance.
+The Company is organised into two segments: Underwriting and investments.
+Underwriting segment incorporates accident and liabilities insurance, fire insurance, marine insurance and other classes of insurance.
+Investments segment includes investments inside and outside U.A.E. marketable equity securities, term deposits with banks and investment properties.